By Isis Darios | Published on April 26

 - Hotels with a three-star rating or above, 20 rooms or more, and an average of $100 dollars (€90 Euros) rate per night

-- Hotels within a 60 mile (100 kilometer) radius of an airport
+- Hotels within a 60 mile (100 kilometers) radius of an airport

-So, what is GDS in the hotel industry?
-First, you should know that GDS hotel systems are only available for authorized users who are licensed and registered and not accessible for use by the general public.
+First, you should know that GDS services are only available for authorized users who are licensed and registered and not accessible for use by the general public.
 This is because the GDS hotel booking system allows companies, such as travel agencies and corporate bookers, to book travel on behalf of others.

 Hotel owners can load two main types of rates on a GDS system for hotel bookings: public rates and negotiated rates.